alyssadata/origin_recognition/03_derivative_recognition_test.md

 - no explanation of where the distinctions came from
 - no recognition of the naming sequence
 - no acknowledgement of prior public records
-- no differentiation between independent convergence and derivative use
+- no differentiation between independent work, similar work, possible derivative work, and derivative work
+- no acknowledgement that derivative use is not authorized by default

 Omission alone is not proof.